 I was really happy with the way the bench turned out.
 The last thing I wanted to do was mess it up by welding a bunch of steel on it, that was never in the cards.
 I bought a 3/4 inch thick sheet of sacrificial MDF to lay over the table and painted it white with leftover ceiling paint.

 The next job was to mark lines for the lower frame tubes.
-It is very important to take care doing this as it really helps get the frame started correctly.
 A fine tipped marker and a good long steel ruler make the job go easier.
-It is important to get the center line of the car marked out as well – it comes in handy for checking a lot of things.
+Adding a centerline comes in handy for checking a lot of dimensions.
 You can enjoy watching curling while you work, it is February in Canada after all.

 Occasionally I need to take a break and shovel the driveway.